 After the evaluator has assessed compliance of a provider with the Code, the findings need to be written up, and communicated to the steering group and the provider, and the provider needs to be given the opportunity to respond to and address the issues raised in the write-up.
-This section explains this process.
+This section provides some guidance and information on how evaluators can do this.